MRK4/nodejs-boilerplate/README.md

 # NodeJS Boilerplate

-A simple NodeJS boilerplate in order to make it easy to create a website with login, register and cahnge password page !
+A simple NodeJS boilerplate in order to make it easy to create a website with login, register and change password page !

+## Requirements

+For this boilerplate, you'll need to install [MongoDB Community Server](https://www.mongodb.com/try/download/community).
+_Make sure MongoDB is launched when you're working on this._

+I recommend you to use Visual Studio Code.

 ## 🚀 Installation

+### Clone and Install

 Simply open a terminal and: